-Is your dog going to lay down on the floor, or lie down?
+Is your dog going to lie down on the floor, or lay down?

-Did you lie the book on the table yesterday, or did you lay it down?
+Did you lay the book on the table yesterday, or did you lie it down?

 If you're not sure, you're not alone!
 The old lay vs. lie question is one that many people struggle to answer.
-So here's a quick rundown, along with a helpful poster you can save to jog your memory when you want to go for a nap but can't figure out the right way to say it.
+So here's a quick rundown, along with a helpful poster you can save for when you want to take for a nap but can't figure out the right way to say it.

 The word lie is a homonym, meaning it has two different meanings even though it is spelled and pronounced the same when referring to either word.
 Lie is a verb that is commonly used to refer to one of the following two actions.

-We are focusing on the word lie as it appears in the second definition.
-So lay vs. lie: what's the difference?
+In this article, we are focusing on the word lie as it appears in the second definition.

+So what's the difference between lay and lie?
 Very simply, the word lie means to assume a horizontal position (as previously stated), and the word lay means to put or place.
 That means lay requires a direct object.
-A direct object is the noun or pronoun that receives the action of the verb in the sentence.
-For example, when you lay a book down, lay is the verb and the book is the direct object.
+A direct object is a noun or pronoun that receives the action of the verb in the sentence.
+For example, when you lay a book down, lay is the verb and book is the direct object.
 Conversely, if you lie down on a pillow, there is no direct object.
-You perform the action, but you don't perform the action to something else.
+You are the one performing the action.
+You don't perform the action to something else.

 Simple, right?
 But that's only true for the present tense.
 As with most English grammar rules, it gets a bit more complicated than that.
 (It's not you; it's English.)
 The past tense of lie (meaning to assume a horizontal position) is lay.
-So if you lie down on the pillow today, yesterday, you lay down on the pillow.
+So if you lie down on the pillow today, you lay down on the pillow yesterday.

 Now you're probably wondering what the past tense of lay is.
 It's laid!
 So right now, you lay the book down, but last week, you laid the book down.

-The reason the differences between lay vs. lie are often confused is probably because while lay is a verb that means to put or place, it's also the past tense of lie, a verb that means to assume a horizontal position.
-However, it becomes a lot easier if you can memorize the four main verbs here:
+In summary, lay is a verb that means to put or place.
+However, lay is also the past tense of lie, a verb that means to assume a horizontal position.
+Remembering the difference becomes a lot easier if you can memorize the four main verbs forms.

-Memorizing the use of lay vs. lie can be difficult, but memorizing is really the only way to know the difference for sure.
-If you have a hard time with memorizing grammar rules (Who doesn't?) or if you can't rely on your memory, having a reference can make the task a lot easier.
-Feel free to take a look at our poster to help you know the difference between lay vs. lie every time.
+Memorizing the useage of lay vs. lie can be difficult, but memorization is really the only way to know the difference for sure.
+If you have a hard time with memorizing grammar rules (who doesn't?), having a reference can make the task a lot easier.
+Feel free use our infographic below to help you remember the difference every time.